MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/denudation.md

 You can change your denudation approach in `const DENUDATION`.

-After running the examples, it is recommended to use `denudation_plot.jl` to visualize the sediment accumulation curve and the associated stratigraphic columsn to check the validity.
-You can change two `const` as you wish.
+After running the examples, it is recommended to use `denudation_plot.jl` to visualize the sediment accumulation curve and the associated stratigraphic columns.
+You can change two `const` in the `denudation_plot.jl` as you wish.

 ## Tests for three modes of denudation